If you’re applying to Western Ivey HBA (AEO), or you’re simply interested in learning more about the program, this guide is for you.

 Its graduates hold high positions in almost every industry and at the most prestigious firms in the world.

-The program is two years (more if a student undertakes a dual degree path) of rigorous case-study method learning that aims to prepare graduates for real-world situations in which you have to make a crucial decision without all necessary information.
+The program is 2 years (more if a student undertakes a dual degree path) of rigorous case-study method learning that aims to prepare graduates for real-world situations in which you have to make a crucial decision without all necessary information.

 The subsequent information will help shed light on any and all important information a potential HBA candidate should know.